mbasam/mbasam/README.md

 # mbasam
 This repository is a guide for statistical analyses with examples for each test.

-Precurors & Libraries are necessary
+Precursors & Libraries should be included for each line of code.